Pallara, Queensland: Education

 Pallara State School is a government primary (Prep-6) school for boys and girls at 39 Ritchie Road (27.6290°S 152.9934°E).
 In 2018, the school had an enrolment of 500 students with 30 teachers (29 full-time equivalent) and 22 non-teaching staff (13 full-time equivalent).
+As at August 2021, the school had an enrolment of 866 students with 52 teachers (50 full-time equivalent) and 32 non-teaching staff (21 full-time equivalent).

 There are no secondary schools in Pallara.
 The nearest government secondary schools are Forest Lake State High School in neighbouring Forest Lake to the west, Glenala State High School in Durack to the north-west, and Calamvale Community College in Calamvale to the east.

 Amenities

 There are a number of parks in the suburb: